neurobagel/documentation/docs/mr_proc/workflow/proc_pipe/mriqc.md

 python run_mriqc.py --global_config CONFIG.JSON --subject_id 001 --output_dir OUTPUT_DIR_PATH
 	- Mandatory: Pass in the absolute path to the configuration containing the MRIQC container and data directory to `global_config`
+	- Mandatory: Pass in the subject id to `participant_id`
-	- Mandatory: Pass in the subject id to `subject_id`
+	- Mandatory: Pass in the subject id to `session_id`
 	- Mandatory: Pass in the absolute path to the output directory to `output_dir`

 !!! note